radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 ### Redirection

 The **Redirection** node contains the settings to bypass the automatic redirection to the RTCs based on the user agent of the web browser.
-For example, a Linux machine or a smartphone don't have a kerberos token to provide for authentication so we might want to create rules that will prevent some web browser from being redirected to the RTC (if any).
+For example, a Linux machine or a smartphone don't have a kerberos token to provide for authentication so we might want to create rules that prevent some web browser from being redirected to the RTC (if any).

 -   Bypass all the following rules - check this option if you want to ignore the rules and let any web browser to access the RTC (if any).
 -   Click "New Rule" to add a new rule.